Argentonia: Journalism

 In 2007 the company increase its media presence by developing an immersive radio broadcast in Argentina in conjunction with Argentine journalist Jorge Lanata on his morning show Lanata PM on Radio AM del Plata.

-Reynaldo Sietecase, Jorge Lanata and the former staff of Argentonia (left to right) in the Radio del Plata studio.

 View of the Virtual Campus of UADE made by Argentonia.

 The avatar developed by the company was called "Lanatron" and it was the journalist's 3D alter ego so that he could interact with his audience.
 The broadcast was covered by the main newspapers in the country such as La Nación, Clarín and Infobae.

 Students using the virtual campus of UADE University developed by Argentonia.

 The virtual space in radio format was recreated through a simulation with an auditorium and musical animation area, where listeners could also interact with the hosts in real time through thematic panels programmed with audios and texts.

 The audio streaming of the original broadcast of the radio program was carried out within the virtual area.

 Argentine journalists Luciana Geuna and Reynaldo Sietecase also participated in this event.